Home

 Increase Impactful Research

-The EI creates infrastructure to support GWU researchers’ writing, teaching, publishing, and fundraising dedicated to eradicating racial, ethnic, and socioeconomic inequity.
+The Institute for Socioeconomic Opportunity creates infrastructure to support GWU researchers’ writing, teaching, publishing, and fundraising, dedicated to eradicating racial, ethnic, and socioeconomic inequity.

 Invest in Authentic Community Partnerships

-The EI forms community based participatory research partnerships to invest new knowledge and other resources that help reduce inequity in Washington DC, the United States, and the world.
+The Institute for Socioeconomic Opportunity forms community based participatory research partnerships to invest new knowledge and other resources that help reduce inequity in Washington DC, the United States, and the world.

 Disseminate Actionable Policy

-The EI translates and disseminates its interdisciplinary research into actionable policy interventions that tangibly and measurably increase equity in marginalized communities.
+The Institute for Socioeconomic Opportunity translates and disseminates its interdisciplinary research into actionable policy interventions that tangibly and measurably increase equity in marginalized communities.

 Convene Decision-Makers

-The EI gathers academic, community, private sector, and government leaders to design solutions that will increase racial, ethnic, and socioeconomic equity.
+The Institute for Socioeconomic Opportunity gathers academic, community, private sector, and government leaders to design solutions that will increase racial, ethnic, and socioeconomic equity.

 Equip Students to Serve

-The EI trains students in best practices of community based participatory research to equip them to serve and lead with humility and integrity.
+The Institute for Socioeconomic Opportunity trains students in best practices of community-based participatory research to equip them to serve and lead with humility and integrity.

 "The university’s decision to charter a new research institute dedicated to the principles of equality, fairness and freedom means everything.
 It means that at the dawn of our third century, GW has dedicated its resources to support faculty and students who seek to improve societies near and far, by contributing to the work of eradicating discrimination, bigotry, prejudice and inequality—to advancing the cause of justice, both here in the United States and around the world.”